BrannigansLaw/Skyrim-Behavior-Editor-/README.md

 project, graphs all the data in each behavior file and exposes all of the important data to the user via a number of different widgets.

-<b>NOTE: As hkxcmd cannot work with SSE animation/behavior files, you will need to use the original Skyrim animation/behavior files for this tool to work!</b>
+<b>NOTE: As hkxcmd cannot work with SSE animation/behavior files, you will need to use the original Skyrim animation/behavior files for this tool to work!
+See the bottom of this readme for how to set up your project!</b>

-<b>Extract the "meshes/actors/character" from the 'Update.bsa' first, then extract the "meshes/actors/character" from the 'DragonBorn.bsa' next (overwriting any files if prompted) and finally extract the skelton files from the "meshes/actors/character/character assets" and "meshes/actors/character/character assets female" directories in the 'Animations.bsa'.</b>

 It also parses the animation text files that contain data representing animation translation and rotation data along with information used